ericdfournier/carb_elec/data/building_permits/README.md

 ### Permit Record Types

 Different municipalities collect different types of attribute information as part of their permitting processes.
-Additionally, there can be important differences in the way that these attributes have been assembled into published data products as well as in the ways in which these data products can be selected/filtered in data download web-portals between municicpalities.
+Additionally, there can be important differences in the way that these attributes have been assembled into published data products as well as in the ways in which these data products can be selected/filtered in data download web-portals between municipalities.
 In order to find building permits that were related to electric panel upgrades, we used a combination of thematical filtering and keyword searches, where approrpriate, depending upon the combination of these factors.

 For permit record type keyword searches, the following terms were used:

 -	Electrical, Residential Electrical (Res elec), Commercial Electrical (Com elec), Residential Alteration (res alt), Commercial Alteration (com alt), OTC (over the counter), No plan permits (permits that do not require detailed plans), Simple permits, Express permits, PV permit, EV permit, Panel upgrade, MPU (main panel upgrade), Service upgrade, Utility permit, Residential, Building, Commercial.
 -	If the building permit portal did not provide a query to specify permit type, we used the Record ID query and searched: B (for building permit- some Record ID’s start with B), R (for residential), C (for commercial)
 -	Dates: Dates ranged from 1950 to present

 ### Access Patterns

-There are three basic mechanisms by which we found permit data to be accessible: open data portals, building permit websites, and publicly accessible APIs.
-Some municipalities have online permit tracking systems where you can search for all records that match a certain query.
+Permit data were access according to one of the following three mechanisms: open data portals, building permit websites, and publicly accessible APIs.
+Some municipalities have online permit tracking systems where records can be queried.
 An in depth process and description of these portals is addressed in the following section.

 There are commercial software solution providers which specialize in building permit data tracking and management systems.
 The two biggest of which are Accela and eTRAKit.
 The standard products offerred by these companies provided a degree of consistency across municipalities which used them.
 For example, many permit data download sites provided a query section that allowed the user to search by 1.
 Record ID, 2.
 Start Date/End Date, 3.
 Parcel Number, 4.
 Street Number, 5.
 Street Name, 6.
 City.
 Differences most commonly ocurred with respect to the options for: 1.
 Permit Record Type, 2.
 Record Subtype, 3.
 Record Status, 4.
 Project Name, 6.
 License Type and State License Number, 7.
 The ability to download the datasets.
 This last point was very important because while many municipalities had the data we were looking for, they did not provide an option to download the data.

 Below describes the general process for searching for and downloading building permit data from a building permit tracking system: